kalepadot/LocalBusiness.Solution/README.md

 * Paste http://localhost:5000/swagger/index.html into your browser.
 * This also provides swagger.json documentation

+## OR!

+_Once application is running, click localhost:5000 in your terminal and click the 'swagger' link to view_

 _To view/edit the source code of this application, open the contents of the ``LocalBusiness.Solution`` directory in a text editor or IDE of your choice (e.g., to open all contents of the directory in Visual Studio Code on macOS, enter the command_ ``code .`` _in Terminal)._

 ## Technologies Used